 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.

 Warnings While Using This Medicine

 - This medicine may cause rare side effects that can be very serious.
-Call your doctor right away if you develop a skin rash, fever, sore throat, sores in your mouth, easy bruising, severe muscle pain or weakness, or worsening of your seizures.
+Call your doctor right away if you develop a skin rash, fever, sore throat, sores in your mouth, or easy bruising.

 - Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have any of the following symptoms while taking this medicine: blistering, peeling, or loosening of the skin; chills; cough; diarrhea; itching; joint or muscle pain; red skin lesions, often with a purple center; sores, ulcers, or white spots in the mouth or on the lips; or unusual tiredness or weakness.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills.

 - This medicine may make you sweat less, which causes your body temperature to increase.
-Use extra care not to become overheated during exercise or hot weather while you are taking this medicine.
+Use extra care not to become overheated during exercise or hot weather.

-- Check with your doctor right away if you have sudden back pain, abdominal or stomach pain, pain while urinating, or bloody or dark urine.
+- Check with your doctor right away if you have sudden back pain, stomach pain, or bloody or dark urine.
 These may be symptoms of kidney stones.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Changes in behavior, or thoughts of hurting yourself or others